The Big Idea (1934 film): Production

 Like other shorts Healy and the Stooges filmed at MGM, stock footage was utilized to fill out the 20 minutes.
-For The Big Idea, MGM used musical numbers edited out of the feature films Dancing Lady (1933), which ironically had a supporting role by Healy and a cameo by the Stooges, and Going Hollywood (1933).
+For The Big Idea, MGM used musical numbers edited out of the feature films Dancing Lady (1933), which has a supporting role by Healy and a cameo by the Stooges, and Going Hollywood (1933).

 This is one of the last films and the fifth and final musical-comedy short subject in which the Three Stooges appeared with longtime partner Ted Healy.
 By the time of the release of The Big Idea, the Three Stooges had signed a new contract with Columbia Pictures to do a series of comedy short films without Healy, beginning with Woman Haters (1934).

+Home Video Releases

+The Big Idea was released on DVD in 2014 as part of the Warner Archive Collection Classic Shorts from the Dream Factory, Volume 3, which includes all 5 Ted Healy and His Stooges MGM shorts as well as the 2-color 1934 MGM short Roast-Beef and Movies featuring Jerome "Curly" Howard.
+The Big Idea is included as an extra on the Warner Archive Collection Blu-ray release of the 1934 movie Manhattan Melodrama.
+The Blu-ray was released October 28, 2025.